ashagraev/aws_asg_builder/README.md

 - register a target group;
 - create a load balancer with a listener that forwards traffic to this target group;
 - create an Auto Scaling group with both EC2 and ELB health checks;
-- handle all the errors that might happen along the way.
+- handle all the errors that might happen along the way; in case of failure, all the created artifacts are deleted.

 The tool uses the default AWS credentials config.
 Run `aws configure` or set up the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` before running the tool.